By Rick Steves

 Many European national rail companies allow customers to buy tickets online at the going European price (usually for faster classes of trains for which reservations are required, or at least recommended).
-Advance tickets can be an especially smart buy for popular high-speed trains in certain countries (such as France's TGV trains, and Italy's Le Frecce trains), which frequently sell out.
+Advance tickets can be an especially smart buy for popular high-speed trains (such as France’s TGV trains and Italy’s Le Frecce trains), which frequently sell out.

 Not all national-railway sites are created equal: While some are difficult (or impossible) for foreigners to use (such as the unreliable Spanish railway site), quite a few are fairly easy to navigate (see my tips for using the well-designed Austrian, British, French, German, Irish, Italian, Swedish, and Swiss railway sites).

-Your "ticket" may be a barcode on your smartphone, an emailed confirmation code redeemable at the station, or a print-at-home document (don't request home delivery).
+Your “ticket” may be a barcode on your smartphone, an emailed confirmation code redeemable at the station, or a print-at-home document.
 Online tickets are valid for a specific date and time and have strict refund restrictions, so read the fine print carefully.

-Once in Europe, you can simply get tickets at the station, usually without much fuss (see my tips for buying tickets in European train stations).
-This is the best option if you'd prefer to keep your itinerary more spontaneous.
-Of course, once in Europe, you can still buy train tickets (and make seat reservations) ahead of any given train trip; you can even get tickets for trains in another country: For example, if your trip starts in Paris, you can buy your Berlin-to-Prague ticket at any Parisian train station (as any Parisian would).
+Once in Europe, you can simply get tickets at the station, usually without much fuss, either on your day of travel or in advance (see my tips for buying tickets in European train stations).
+This is the best option if you’d prefer to keep your itinerary more spontaneous.
+You can even get tickets for trains in another country: For example, if your trip starts in Paris, you can buy your Berlin-to-Prague ticket at any Parisian train station (as any Parisian would).
 Tickets bought at train-station windows tend to be easier to change (or have refunded) than tickets bought online.

 In some cities you can avoid trekking to the train station by visiting a neighborhood travel agency or branch office of the national railroad.
-Sometimes this convenience comes with an extra fee, but if the agency is more centrally located than the train station, buying tickets there can save lots of time and hassle (and travel agents may have more time and English-language skills than the people behind the train-station counter).
+This convenience may come with an extra fee, but if the agency is easier for you to get to than the train station, buying tickets there can save lots of time and hassle (and travel agents may have more time and English-language skills than the people behind the train-station counter).

 European train fares are based primarily on the distance traveled.
 Each country has its own “euros per kilometer” formula, though the type of train also affects the price (logically, slower trains are usually cheaper than faster ones).
 For faster classes of trains, however, many European rail companies have moved to a dynamic pricing system — similar to how airfares work — in which a fare can vary depending on demand, restrictions, and how early you purchase.

-The fastest way to get a rough idea of what you'd pay for any given train trip in Europe is to check my cost-estimate maps.
+The quickest way to get a rough idea of what you’d pay for any given train trip in Europe is to check my cost-estimate maps.

 Scoring Ticket Discounts

-If you're buying point-to-point tickets, be aware of the ways you can qualify for a discount in many countries (whether buying through a national railway's website, or in person at the train station).
-For details, check this site's country-specific rail pages for any countries you're planning to visit.
+If you’re buying point-to-point tickets, be aware of the ways you can qualify for a discount (whether buying through a national-railway website, or in person at the train station).
+For details, check this site’s country-specific rail pages for any countries you’re planning to visit.

 Advance purchase (a week to three months in advance) can save you money in certain countries (most notably Austria, Britain, Finland, France, Germany, Italy, Spain, and Sweden), especially for faster or longer rides.
-In some areas (such as Switzerland and most eastern countries), advance-purchase deals either don't exist or aren't worth the hassle.
-For regional or medium-speed trains in most places, tickets cost the same whether they're bought two months or two minutes before the train leaves.
+In some areas (such as Switzerland and most eastern countries), advance-purchase deals either don’t exist or aren’t worth the hassle.
+In most places, for regional or medium-speed trains, tickets cost the same whether they’re bought two months or two minutes before the train leaves.

 Round-trip tickets can be cheaper than two one-way tickets in some countries (Britain, France, Ireland, the Netherlands, and Spain; sometimes in combination with advance purchase).
 For many trips within Britain, for example, a “day return” (round-trip in a single day) can be just a bit more expensive than a single one-way ticket.